 SoC students who may need to take chemistry at Northwestern—including premed students and those majoring in human communication sciences—should complete the Department of Chemistry initial assessment and the Department of Mathematics placement exam.

 A dance placement evaluation is offered online for students who plan to enroll in ballet, jazz, and modern dance classes beyond the beginner’s level.
-This evaluation will take place online and will close on July 12.
-Staff will send results to students by email on July 19.
+This evaluation will take place online and will close on June 15.
 Students may email questions to Caitlin H. Robb at email@example.com and find more information on the main placement exams page.

 SoC Degree Requirements